 In FY 2025, we plan to hold the workshop to update our assessed climate-related risks and opportunities accordingly.
-FLO will also begin developing processes around the integration of climate-related risks and opportunities within our risk management
+FLO will also begin developing processes around the integration of climate-related risks and opportunities within our risk management framework.
+We also intend to continue to monitor how climate change may impact our business, strengthen the resilience of our strategy, and keep track of the policy landscape to ensure we remain prepared to lead in the low-carbon economy.

-\bigcirc Introduction (\mathbf{v}) Environment Operations: facility energy use 15 and GHG emissions Operations: 17 network GHG emissions Operations: climate change 19 risks and opportunities 20 Products: energy use 21 Products: waste management \bigcirc Social (>)Governance (>)Appendix
+\bigcirc Introduction (\vee) Environment Operations: facility energy use 15 and GHG emissions Operations: 17 network GHG emissions Operations: climate change 19 risks and opportunities 20 Products: energy use 21 Products: waste management \bigcirc Social ()Governance (>) Appendix